Alejogb1/job-board/blog-data/how-can-i-enable-buttons-with-stimulus-js-checkboxes.md

 - **Possibly Classes**: Classes may be added to buttons instead of, or in addition to, changing the `disabled` attribute; for instance, a visually distinct ‘active’ class.

-Let’s get into some practical examples, shall we?
+Let’s get into some practical examples?
 Assume we have a simple form with one button and one checkbox:

 **Example 1: Basic Enable/Disable**